Internal Electronics - Part 1

 Here is the entire soil sampler circuit.
 It shows the up and down switches as well as the interface to the H-Bridge which controls the shaft extending motor.
 The file is in a PDF format.
 You have to click on image to see the whole schematic.
 If anyone is interested in the Basic Stamp code, I could share that as well

 Oopic II Micro controller - The OOPic II is an Object Oriented Programmable Integrated Circuit.
 Created by Savage Innovations, this PIC microcontroller comes with an IDE (Integrated Development Environment) software that supports programming in syntaxes based on the BASIC, Java and C programming languages.
 The Oopic II is a forerunner to the Arduino and one of the earlier entries in the affordable hobbyist micro-controller arena.

 Basic Stamp Microcontroller - This is what I am using to control my soil sampler.
-It is programmable in BASIC language and has 8 I/O ports.
-Very capable for controlling a single process like my sol sampler.
+It is programmable in the BASIC language and has 8 I/O ports.
+IT is quite capable of controlling a single process like my soil sampler.
 It has limited capabilities when it comes to PWM, but it manages to do the job.